kplayteam/todapp/README.md

 * GCP
 * Heroku

+**And..**
+* Setup a nice CD/CI.
+* Fork this repository, checkout `dev` branch, when you are done and then send a pull request.
+* Do not forget to share with us the demo link for you running Todapp.

 _Remember we are looking at your experience in building scalable apps, so utilizing docker containers, load balancers, and other techniques are suggested._

 **BONUS**\
 Things below add bonus points:
+* Setup CD/CI
 * PWA
 * Using GraphQL
 * Establish a Cache layer using Redis or Memcached